timmorales/Big-Data-30-GB-NYC-Taxi-Project-Spark-AWS-/README.md

 # Big-Data-30-GB-NYC-Taxi-Project-Spark-AWS-
 Project Working With NYC Taxi Data.
 30+ GB.
 All done on AWS EMR cluster in R with Spark.
+Time Series Analysis.